mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/3Style.md

 In the earlier years of 3-Style, the buffers that blindfold solvers used had more variation among solvers.
 Eventually the majority of solvers switched to UF and UFR as the primary edge and corner buffer locations.
 This is due to a community consensus that the two positions produce algorithms with better quality ergonomics compared to other buffer positions.
 It is thought that Gianfranco Huanqui popularized the use of these buffer positions [8], with Huanqui stating that he used UF and UFR buffers due to the ergonomics and because the two positions are a natural focal point when looking at the cube [9].

+A buffer style created by Yifan Wang, called "Nightmare", maintains popularity in China.
+The philosophy behind this style is to primarily use the right hand for algorithms [10].
+This is accomplished through eliminating the use of turns of the left side layer and any D2 moves, and also restricting D and D’ turns to appear in algorithms only if they alternate.
+The UR position is used as the edge buffer in this style.

 ## Comparison With BH

 The difference between 3-Style and BH is commonly stated to be that 3-Style uses speed optimal algorithms and BH uses move optimal algorithms.
-The original webpages for the BH method also state the use of move optimal algorithms [10, 11].
-However, Hardwick once stated that he and Beyer were developing speed optimal algorithms for the method [12].
+The original webpages for the BH method also state the use of move optimal algorithms [11, 12].
+However, Hardwick once stated that he and Beyer were developing speed optimal algorithms for the method [13].
 A related message can be found where during Beyer and Hardwick’s development of the BH method.
-Pochmann suggested that using speed optimal algorithms may be a better strategy [13].
-Daniel Beyer replied saying that the reason for the use of commutators was to ensure that the algorithms can also be used on big cubes [14].
+Pochmann suggested that using speed optimal algorithms may be a better strategy [14].
+Daniel Beyer replied saying that the reason for the use of commutators was to ensure that the algorithms can also be used on big cubes [15].
 In 2010, Aron Puddy-Mathew posted a list of opinions related to how BH should be defined.
-One of the provided opinions is that the BH algorithms don’t need to be move optimal in order for the method to be considered BH, and that longer, more ergonomic algorithms don’t change the name of the method [15].
+One of the provided opinions is that the BH algorithms don’t need to be move optimal in order for the method to be considered BH, and that longer, more ergonomic algorithms don’t change the name of the method [16].
 Chris Hardwick replied to the post in agreement stating “BH to me is the foundational idea, and any change from that is just a variation to the method.”
-[16]
+[17]

 <ImageCollage
 images={[